mattreyes/rumour-spread-model/README.md

-# graph-SIR: A Graph-Based Stochastic Rumour Spread Model for Social Networks
+# graph-SIR: a Social Network Rumour Spread Model

 Simulating the spread of a rumour in a social network with Python.

-The spreading of rumours across a population bear many similarities to epidemics.
-Variants of the [SIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model) used in epidemiology have also been used to model rumour spread.
-However, this model contains the unrealistic assumption that the network is fully connected.
-That is, any person can contact anyone else inside of it.
+The spreading of rumours across a population bear many similarities to epidemics - variants of the [SIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology#The_SIR_model) from epidemiology have been used to model rumour spread.
+However, this model contains the unrealistic assumption that the social network is fully connected.
+That is, a person can directly contact anyone else inside of it.

-Our stochastic and agent-based approach removes this assumption, incorporating information about the social network for a more realistic model.
+To improve on this, our stochastic and agent-based approach incorporates information about the social network for a more realistic model.

 ![](sir_visualization.gif)

-More details can be found in *section 3* of the project writeup, included in this repository.
+More details can be found in section 3 of the project writeup, included in this repository.

 ## Getting started